End-to-end One-shot Human Parsing: Experiments

 \subsubsection{Visual Comparison with Baselines}

 With the same support image and support mask, we compare our EOP-Net with the baseline methods for $k$-way OSHP.
-As shown in Fig.~\ref{fig:main_vis}, although AMP~\cite{siam2019amp} yields the highest scores on $C_{novel}$ mIoU among the baselines, it still struggles to locate and discriminate the novel classes, indicating that the OSHP task is indeed challenging for the OS3 methods.
+As shown in Figure~\ref{fig:main_vis}, although AMP~\cite{siam2019amp} yields the highest scores on $C_{novel}$ mIoU among the baselines, it still struggles to locate and discriminate the novel classes, indicating that the OSHP task is indeed challenging for the OS3 methods.
 On the contrary, POPNet~\cite{he2021progressive} and our EOP-Net can successfully discriminate the fine-grained human classes, including the novel ones.
 When comparing EOP-Net with POPNet~\cite{he2021progressive}, we can observe that EOP-Net has higher accuracy for discriminating base and novel classes, as indicated by the white boxes.
-We speculate \hefix{that the end-to-end human parsing framework and the prototype-level contrastive loss learns more discriminative feature representations and separates the similar parts in the metric space, respectively.} \bohan{and the end-to-end framework that jointly encodes xxxx \hefix{fixed}}
+We speculate that the end-to-end human parsing framework and the prototype-level contrastive loss learn more discriminative feature representations and separate the similar parts in the metric space, respectively.

-We also notice some failure patterns in Fig.~\ref{fig:main_vis}.
+We also notice some failure patterns in Figure~\ref{fig:main_vis}.
 For instance, in the first and second rows, both POPNet~\cite{he2021progressive} and our EOP-Net fail to parse the humans far away from the camera because these areas have less encoded local semantic information.
 We leave fixing the problem as the future work.